Health & Safety

 WARM WEATHER RUNNING ADVICE

 1. Reduce your normal race pace: slow down!
 If the temperatures are warmer than normal, don’t worry about running a personal best or running at a pace faster than your training.
-Run at a slower pace, walk if you are feeling too warm, and seek medical attention if you are feeling the effects of heat Illness.
+Run at a slower pace, run in the shade when possible, walk if you are feeling too warm, and seek medical attention if you are feeling the effects of heat Illness.

 2. Keep in mind that the harder you work/run, the more heat your body will produce.
 If you are starting to feel the effects of the heat, slow down, stop if needed, and rest.
 Listen to your body!

-3. Recognize the signs and symptoms of heat illness.
+3. Know when to stop and recognize the signs and symptoms of heat illness.
 General warning signs include headache, muscle cramps, nausea, vomiting, fainting, or loss of coordination.
+If you feel disoriented, confused, dizzy, or nauseous, stop immediately, find a cool place and seek help immediately from medical staff or course marshals.

 4. Recognize early warning signs of dehydration.
 Dark yellow urine, loss of energy, dizziness, loss of coordination, muscle cramps, and headaches are all common warnings.